 The coffee machine is one of two that Vittoria Coffee has donated.
-The other will be installed at a new barista school CCT is planning to open at Sammaki Gallery, thanks to Vittoria Coffee.
 The company has donated Jaan Bai’s first year of operating costs, helped set up the restaurant, and provided training to staff, locally and in Australia.

 Schirato befriended Winkler after approaching her about volunteering.
 “We spoke about projects we’d been involved in,” he explains, “including one where Vittoria helped a rural Australian town build a community centre and cafe to build youth skills, in particular barista training.
 Tara hoped to do something similar in Battambang.
 That’s where it started.”

 Also at the bar, restaurant manager Tom O’Sullivan is teaching eager young Cambodians to pull beers.
 O’Sullivan has a background in social enterprise cafés in Melbourne, Australia’s coffee capital, working at Kinfolk and managing The Mission Café.

 “I realized the potential hospitality has to empower individuals and create positive change,” O’Sullivan tells me.
 “At Kinfolk we raised money for projects in developing countries.
 To have the opportunity to work with CCT in a developing country really exposes you to the need.
 It’s pretty motivating.”